Exploring QCD matter in extreme conditions with Machine Learning: Heavy-Ion Collisions

-The goals of the HIC physics include (but not limited to), \begin{itemize} \item \textbf{Look for evidence of deconfinement.} E.g., the strong collective flow~\cite{Teaney:2000cw}, the enhancement of strange particles~\cite{Rafelski:1982pu}, the suppression of high-$p_T$ particles explained by the jet-medium interaction in QGP~\cite{Wang:1992qdg} and the suppression of heavy quarkonium~\cite{Matsui:1986dk}. \item \textbf{Study the QCD phase structure.} Such as, what is the nature of the phase transition between QGP and a hadron resonance gas (HRG) with equal proportions of matter and antimatter?
-What is the type of phase transition between QGP and normal nuclear matter with a finite baryon number?
-If there are crossover and first-order phase transitions in the diagram, is there a critical endpoint in between?
-What is the experimental evidence for the critical phenomena?
-See e.g.,~\cite{Gupta:2011wh, Luo:2017faz}. \item \textbf{Study the equation of state (EoS) of QGP}, e.g., the relations between local pressure, local energy density, entropy density, and local temperature.
+The goals of the HIC physics include (but not limited to), \begin{itemize} \item \textbf{Look for evidence of deconfinement.} E.g., the strong collective flow~\cite{Teaney:2000cw}, the enhancement of strange particles~\cite{Rafelski:1982pu}, the suppression of high-$p_T$ particles explained by the jet-medium interaction in QGP~\cite{Wang:1992qdg} and the suppression of heavy quarkonium~\cite{Matsui:1986dk}. \item \textbf{Study the QCD phase structure.} For instance, what is the nature of the phase transition between QGP and a hadron resonance gas (HRG) with equal proportions of matter and antimatter?
+Moreover, what type of phase transition occurs between QGP and normal nuclear matter with a finite baryon number?
+If there are crossover and first-order phase transitions present in the diagram, does it indicate the presence of a critical endpoint in between?
+Furthermore, what experimental evidence supports the occurrence of critical phenomena?
+For further information on these topics, please refer to~\cite{Gupta:2011wh, Luo:2017faz}. \item \textbf{Study the equation of state (EoS) of QGP}, e.g., the relations between local pressure, local energy density, entropy density, and local temperature.
 Will the EoS provided by lattice QCD lead to a reasonable dynamical evolution of QGP that can describe the momentum distribution of final state particles in HICs?
-See, e.g.,~\cite{Shuryak:2004cy, Bazavov:2009zn, Borsanyi:2016ksw} for more details. \item \textbf{Study the sensitivity of the physical observables to the physical parameters in the collisions.} For example, what are the effects of shear and bulk viscosity of QGP?
+For a more comprehensive overview, refer to~\cite{Shuryak:2004cy, Bazavov:2009zn, Borsanyi:2016ksw}. \item \textbf{Study the sensitivity of the physical observables to the physical parameters in the collisions.} For example, what are the effects of shear and bulk viscosity of QGP?
 What are the effects of the freeze-out temperature and the hadronic cascade?
 What are the effects of initial nuclear structure and gluon saturation?
 One may refer to~\cite{Bernhard:2018hnz, Bernhard:2019bmu, JETSCAPE:2020shq, Nijs:2020ors} and the references therein. \item \textbf{Study the jet-medium interaction and in-medium effects for heavy bound states.} E.g., the shape and structure of the jet shower due to the jet-medium interaction, the sensitivity of the medium response to the underlying EoS of QGP, and the heavy quark potential inside the medium.
 Refer to~\cite{Wang:2004dn, Vitev:2002pf, JET:2013cls, Rapp:2018qla} for an overview. \item \textbf{Search for CP violation and rotation/spin polarization (Chirality and Vorticity in QCD)} in the strong interaction. coupling between the classical, collective orbital angular momentum and the spin, an intrinsic quantum property, of a single-hadron. \end{itemize}